ebeahan/aeon-ztps/README.md

 provides both a REST/JSON API and a GUI.
 The Aeon-ZTPS can optionally provide the DHCP service (included, but not enabled by default).

-The complete documentation for Aeon-ZTPS can be found at *(readthedocs links to be provided later).
+The complete documentation for Aeon-ZTPS can be found at [Read the Docs](https://apstra-inc-aeon-ztps.readthedocs-hosted.com/en/latest/).

 Questions?
 Comments?
 Please join us on *(system(s) to be named later)*